 How to design a web site for Smart Photos

-In this workshop Google will talk about how Google Image Search works and what are the primary methods to optimize your content to help do better in Image Search.
+A workshop run by Google talked about the primary methods to help do better in Image Search.

 SmartPhotos and Smart Search Engines

-The speakers will talk about how their search engine deals with photos: how they are collected, how they are processed and presented, including rights expressions.
-Finally a panel discussion, open to the floor.
+The speakers talked about how their search engine deals with photos: how they are collected, how they are processed and presented, including rights expressions.
+Finally a panel discussion was held, open to the floor.

 - Innovation in Google Images: an overview of recent developments

 Stuart Myles, IPTC Chair and Director of Information Management at AP